-Keep separate face-up discard piles for the two decks.
+Keep discards for each deck in the matching "Discard" space on the gameboard.
 You may not look through the discards unless you play a card that allows you to!

 When a deck runs out, reshuffle its discards.
 If a deck runs out and there are no discards, nobody can draw any of that kind of card!
 This has not happened since the Great Phlogiston Disaster of 1889, but still, just in case, we have a rule.